ethersphere/swarm-docs/contents/introduction.rst

 This document
 ---------------------

-This document source code is found at @url{https://github.com/ethersphere/swarm/tree/master/book}
-The most up-to-date swarm book in various formats is available on the old web
-@url{http://ethersphere.org/swarm/docs} as well as on swarm @url{bzz://swarm/docs}
+This document source code is found at https://github.com/ethersphere/swarm-guide The most up-to-date swarm book in various formats is available on the old web http://ethersphere.org/swarm/docs as well as on swarm bzz://swarm/guide

 Status
 ---------------

 The status of swarm is proof of concept vanilla prototype tested on a toy network.
+This version is POC 0.2.5

 .. note:: Swarm is experimental code and untested in the wild.
 Use with extreme care.

 License
 -------------